 An associate’s degree is a two-year degree earned from a post-secondary institution like a community college or vocational college.
 They typically cost half as much (or less) than a bachelor’s degree.
 An associate degree can be a stand-alone or count towards the first two years of a bachelor’s degree if you transfer to a 4-year college.

-Associates degrees vary in terms of factors like their type and course of study.
-Types include Associate of Arts, Associate of Science, Associate of Applied Science, and more.
-There are hundreds of academic programs you can choose from depending on your academic interests and future career goals.
-Whether it’s science, healthcare, literature, or fine arts, you’re sure to find the perfect fit.
+Associate’s degrees vary regarding factors like their type and course of study.
+The variety encompasses an Associate of Arts, an Associate of Science, an Associate of Applied Science among others.
+There are countless academic programs to select from, based on your scholarly inclinations and prospective professional aspirations.
+You’re sure to find the perfect fit in science, healthcare, literature, or the fine arts.

-Once you earn your Associate’s Degree, you’ll be free to go out into the world and find a job in your field or transfer to a four-year university to work towards your Bachelor’s Degree.
+Upon attaining your Associate’s Degree, you’re equipped to venture into the professional world to seek employment in your area of study or proceed to a four-year university to pursue your Bachelor’s Degree.
 Since your Associate’s Degree count towards your first two years of study, you can complete your Bachelor’s Degree in as little as two years.

 Abbreviation for Associates degree

-The two most common associate’s degrees are the Associate of Arts (AA) and Associate of Science (AS).
+The most common associate’s degrees are the Associate of Arts (AA) and Associate of Science (AS).